Install core (full node) and headless wallet with Docker compose

 The output will be a string of 24 random words.

 Anyone with access to a seed phrase can manage the funds of the associated wallet.
 Also, you cannot manage your wallet without access to the seed phrase or the private keys generated from it.
-Thus, we strongly recommend storing a backup file (either digital or physical or both) of the seed phrase and keeping the backup and the chosen installation directory secure against unauthorized access.
+Thus, we strongly recommend storing a backup of the seed phrase (either digital, physical, or both) and ensuring that both the backup and the chosen installation directory are protected against unauthorized access.

 docker-compose.yml